Wilfredodiazalguera/cypress-cucumber-automation/README.md

 ### Methods and functions

-> Methods and selectors are on support/ and can be accesable by any file, also there one file by each page to structure in a better way the code similir to POM
+> Methods and selectors are on support/ and can be accesable by any file, also there one file by each page to structure in a better way the code similar to POM

 > Commands.js file is a general file where you can add the general commands and selectors for all the project.